Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 But we suggest staying overnight in the area to get an early start.
 We arrived for sunrise and had the place all to ourselves.
 This is pretty rare for one of the most popular tourist attractions in the area.

-How to Visit to Neuschwantstein Castle
+How to Visit to Neuschwanstein Castle

 By arriving well before sunrise, we drove right up to the restaurant at the top of the mountain and had a short walk to the castle.
-Once everything opens, cars are not allowed to drive up there and you either have to hike or take a horse carriage to the castle.
+Once everything opens, cars are not allowed to drive up there, and you either have to hike or take a horse carriage to the castle.

-We managed to get a fantastic drone shot, but had to go off the property and fly from a field.
+We managed to get a fantastic drone shot but had to go off the property and fly from a field.
 No drones are allowed on the premises of Neuschwanstein Castle.

 3. Hopfensee